flutter/website/src/content/get-started/fwe/user-input.md

 ### `SelectableText`

-Flutter's `Text` widget displays text on the screen, but app users aren't able to highlight, copy, etc.
+Flutter's `Text` widget displays text on the screen, but doesn't allow users to highlight or copy the text.
-`SelectableText` will display a string of _user-selectable_ text.
+`SelectableText` displays a string of _user-selectable_ text.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/SelectableText.gif",
 caption: "This figure shows a cursor highlighting a portion of a string of text."